 The mission of the Department of Veterans Affairs (VA), Office of Information & Technology (OI&T), Enterprise Project Management Office (EPMO) is to provide benefits and services to Veterans of the United States.
 In meeting these goals, OI&T strives to provide high quality, effective, and efficient Information Technology (IT) services to those responsible for providing care to the Veterans at the point-of-care.
 VA depends on Information Management/Information Technology (IM/IT) systems to meet mission goals.

 The Veterans Information System Technology Architecture (VISTA) is the national authoritative, comprehensive, longitudinal veteran health information system of the U.S. Department of Veterans Affairs (VA).
 For the past thirty-five years, 130 VISTA systems have provided all clinical, financial, and administrative functions to support the clinical and administrative operations of over 1200 VA hospitals and clinics throughout the United States.
-Each VISTA instance is a composite of 180 highly integrated applications providing VA’s enterprise electronic health record (“EHR”) functionality and enterprise resource planning, billing, benefits, personnel, administrative, and reporting (“ERP”) functionality from a single integrated database.
-Of note, with over three decades of continuous operation and refinement, VISTA has become highly specific to Veteran care, benefits, business processes, Congressional mandates, and regulatory reporting.
+Each VISTA instance is a composite of 180 integrated applications providing VA’s enterprise electronic health record (“EHR”) and enterprise resource planning, billing, benefits, personnel, administrative, and reporting (“ERP”) functionality within a single integrated database.
+Of note, as a result of over three decades of continuous operation and refinement, VISTA has become highly specific to VA and Veteran care, benefits, business processes, regulatory reporting, and Congressional mandates.

-VA leadership announced in June 2017 that to improve interoperability of the Veterans’ health record and Department of Defense health record that VA would migrate to a commercial EHR.
-The VISTA Adaptive Maintenance project is designed to specifically support this migration by identifying, isolating, and adapting the clinical components of VISTA to provide the necessary centralization and standardization of services required for migration, while at the same time providing backwards compatibility to the current clinical functionality of the 130 unique VISTA systems to assure seamless continuity of care during this transition.
+VA leadership announced in June 2017 that to improve information exchange between the VA health record and Department of Defense health record that VA would migrate to a common commercial EHR.
+The VISTA Adaptive Maintenance project is designed to specifically support this migration by adapting the clinical functionality of VISTA to provide the necessary centralization and standardization of services required for migration, while at the same time providing backwards compatibility to the current clinical functionality of the 130 unique VISTA systems to assure seamless continuity of care during this transition.

-The clinical component of VISTA (“VISTA/EHR”) is the Computerized Patient Care System (VISTA/CPRS).
-This VISTA Adaptive Maintenance entails isolating specific clinical components of VISTA/CPRS from the non-clinical functionality (“VISTA/ERP”) and adapting these to provide an equivalent secure, standardized centralized service.
-Such a centralized service can be migrated much more easily to a commercial system than migrating this functionality directly from each of the 130 unique, decentralized legacy MUMPS–based VISTA systems, and allows incremental decommissioning of the equivalent functionality of all 130 VISTA systems with no loss in continuity of care or services.
+The clinical functionality of VISTA (“VISTA/EHR”) is the Computerized Patient Care System (VISTA/CPRS).
+This VISTA Adaptive Maintenance entails exposing, subdividing, and decomposing the clinical components of VISTA/CPRS from the non-clinical functionality (“VISTA/ERP”) and adapting these – via emulation - to provide an equivalent secure, standardized centralized service.
+Such a centralized service can be migrated more easily to a commercial system than migrating any functionality directly from each of the 130 unique, decentralized legacy MUMPS–based VISTA systems.
+Centralized services also allows incremental decommissioning of the equivalent functionality across all 130 VISTA systems enterprise-wide with no loss in continuity of care or services.

 In order to support this mandate and transition, the VA Adaptive Maintenance project will:

-Expose specific VISTA/CPRS function and business logic as a single centralized service via emulation (using an industry-standard, model-driven, secure service interface with no legacy MUMPS dependencies), thus providing both backwards compatibility to CPRS and future compatibility for a commercial, centralized EHR.
+Expose and subdivide VISTA/CPRS functionality for de-composition and migration to centralized services (using an industry-standard, model-driven, secure service interface with no legacy MUMPS dependencies), providing both backwards compatibility to CPRS (via emulation) and future compatibility and easy migration to a commercial EHR (via a single centralized service).

 Provide enhanced Veteran data security via (1) access control, (2) auditing, and (3) Remote Procedure Call (RPC) content encryption so that CPRS is adequately secured well beyond the level currently available in VISTA, enabling seamless, secure migration.